Mr Fluffy: Investigation and clean-up

 Jansen started using asbestos as an insulation as early as 1967, and began using it in loose form in 1968, prompting a Commonwealth Government investigation within months.
 However, despite a subsequent report that indicated community exposure to asbestos was potentially "undesirable", he kept working until 1978.
-Jansen died in 2001 in a nursing home from a heart attack after suffering from Alzheimers for several years..
+Jansen died in 2001 in a nursing home from a heart attack after suffering from Alzheimers for several years.

 Prompted by growing public concern about the hazards of asbestos in general, and Mr Fluffy's product in particular, a Commonwealth audit in 1988 identified most of the homes in the ACT containing the insulation.
 Between 1989 and 1993, a clean-up program was conducted by the new ACT Government, and was thought to have remediated the problem in about 1,040 homes identified in the audit.
 However, residual asbestos was later found in some of the cleaned houses and others were missed altogether.
 That led to the creation of a community action group of affected home owners, that campaigned for a change in the policy relating to the future of their residences.

 In response, a home demolition scheme was negotiated between the Government of the Australian Capital Territory and the Government of Australia in 2014.
 It involved a loan of about A$1 billion from the Australian Government to the ACT Government to fund the purchase of houses treated with loose-fill asbestos fibre insulation in the 1960s and 1970s, the safe demolition of those houses, and the sale of the land for redevelopment.
 The proceeds of the sales were to be used to assist the repayment of the loan.
 The first demolitions under the scheme began in July 2015.
-In 2021, 2 houses with Mr Fluffy asbestos insulation have been found in Canberra.

 A number of heritage homes have also been affected and will be lost, including Deasland, one of Canberra's most important historic homesteads, which was built by George Harcourt in 1893 and was demolished in early 2022.

 No legal case was ever brought against the Jansen family and the use of amosite asbestos was not banned in Australia until 1989.